Howling

 me, while watching him, who watched the

 fox, who watched back.
-When I grabbed him the
+When I grabbed him

-disorientation did not resolve itself, saw his face
+the disorientation did not resolve itself, saw

-hackles, teeth in a snarl, a warning.
-The dark grew
+snarl, a warning.
+The dark grew darker.
+I

-darker.
-I considered pulling his jaw open to see
+considered pulling his jaw open to see

-what had crawled down his throat, the night pressed
+what had crawled down his throat, the night

-into us, I cannot say how but
+pressed into us, I cannot say how but

 we made it home.
 Tucked